9 Reasons to Get Your MSN-FNP Degree

 For those seeking to grow and advance their nursing practice, there has never been a better time to become a family nurse practitioner.

 I made the decision to obtain my nursing degree after leaving a career in law enforcement, both at the state and federal level.
 These jobs were challenging, and although the titles were prestigious, I just did not feel like I was in the right setting.
 Personally, I felt the need to do more and help others.
-I knew that becoming a nurse was the only way to achieve my dreams.
+I knew that becoming a registered nurse was the only way to achieve my dreams.

 Now, I am working as a registered nurse and advancing my career with my MSN in Family Nurse Practitioner degree (MSN-FNP).
 There’s no doubt in my mind that I am where I am supposed to be today.